kserevena/wft-analyst-git-training/29th-aug/story.md

-Once upon a time there was a  bunch of WfT analysts
+Once upon a time there was a pride of WfT analysts